BlockFi tells U.S. bankruptcy court it is 'the antithesis of FTX' | Business

 BlockFi tells U.S. bankruptcy court it is 'the antithesis of FTX'

-FTX had extended a $400 million lifeline to BlockFi in July, but the Bahamas-based exchange spectacularly imploded, sparking fears of contagion across the industry just days after BlockFi asked it for additional financing on Nov.
-8. Sussberg went to great lengths to distance BlockFi from FTX, saying the company did not face the myriad issues apparently plaguing FTX.
-While FTX's new chief executive has described efforts to find missing assets and pointed to a complete failure of corporate controls - BlockFi had mature and consistent leadership, hired the right experts, and implemented the proper procedures and protocols, Sussberg said.
+BlockFi attorney Joshua Sussberg went to great lengths to distance BlockFi from FTX at the company's first bankruptcy hearing in Trenton, New Jersey.
+While detailing the companies' complex financial relationship, Sussberg emphasized BlockFi did not face the myriad issues plaguing FTX, which spectacularly imploded earlier this month, sparking fears of contagion across the industry.
+FTX's bankruptcy filings have revealed missing assets and a complete failure of corporate controls - whereas BlockFi had mature and consistent leadership, hired the right experts, and implemented the proper procedures and protocols, Sussberg said.

-"This is completely, 180 degrees, a different story," Sussberg said, before giving U.S. Bankruptcy Judge Michael Kaplan an overview of the crypto industry and BlockFi's history.
-New Jersey-based BlockFi filed for Chapter 11 protection on Monday.
-It asked Kaplan for the authority to continue paying employees, maintain bank accounts, and other measures needed to continue its day-to-day operations during its bankruptcy case.
+BlockFi was "shocked and dismayed" to learn about FTX's poor management, Sussberg told U.S. Bankruptcy Judge Michael Kaplan.
+While giving Kaplan an overview of BlockFi's history, Sussberg described the multiple ways in which the company and FTX were entangled.

+BlockFi had loaned $680 million to FTX’s affiliated hedge fund Alameda Research as part of BlockFi's broader lending business prior to the crypto crash in May.
+After that market turmoil prompted the collapse of BlockFi borrower Three Arrows Capital and significant customer withdrawals, BlockFi obtained a $400 million credit facility from FTX in July to keep it afloat, which included an option for FTX to buy it at a future date.

+Sussberg said Alameda had not repaid its $680 million BlockFi loan and BlockFi owed FTX $275 million from the July FTX bailout.
+BlockFi also used FTX’s platform to trade cryptocurrencies, and BlockFi had $355 million in crypto locked up as a result of FTX's bankruptcy.

-Sussberg said BlockFi also intends to seek a court ruling allowing customers in the BlockFi Wallet program to withdraw their funds during the bankruptcy case if they wish.
+Sussberg said on Tuesday that BlockFi intends to seek a court ruling allowing customers in the BlockFi Wallet program to withdraw their funds during the bankruptcy case if they wish.
 "If it's in your wallet, it stays in your wallet," Sussberg said.

 Its Chapter 11 plan envisages that BlockFi Wallet customers would be paid back in full and other account holders and creditors would receive a mixture of cryptocurrency, cash, and new equity shares.
 The plan also includes an option for a sale of the company.